goravel/docs/the-basics/logging.md

 ## Introduction

-In order to understand the running status of the application, Goravel provides a powerful log service that can record log messages and system errors to a file or other channels through `facades.Log`.
+In order to help you understand the running status of the application, Goravel provides a powerful log service that can record log messages and system errors to a file or other channels.

+This module can be operated with `facades.Log`, `facades.Log` is an instance of the well-known log component [sirupsen/logrus](https://github.com/sirupsen/logrus), the usage method is the same as that of `sirupsen/logrus `Exactly the same.

 ## Configuration

-Make custom configurations in `config/logging.go`, allows to configure different log channels.
+Make custom configurations in `config/logging.go`.
+Allows to configure different log channels, you can enter the configuration file to view.

-`Goravel` uses `stack` channel to record logs by default, `stack` allows logs to be forwarded to multiple channels.
+`Goravel` uses `stack` channel to record logs by default. `stack` allows logs to be forwarded to multiple channels.

 ## Available channel drivers